conda-incubator/conda-store/docusaurus-docs/conda-store/explanations/conda-concepts.md

    sha256 of each package to download.

 4. The specific packages are downloaded.

-5. Conda does :sparkles: magic :sparkles: to fix the path prefixes of the installs, which is beyond the scope of this page.

 For a detailed walkthrough, check out the [conda install deep dive in the conda documentation][conda-docs-install].